-West Town is a community area located on Chicago’s near northwest side which encompasses several neighborhoods, including some of Chicago’s trendier areas such as Wicker Park, Ukrainian Village, Humboldt Park and Bucktown.
+West Town is a community area located on Chicago’s near Westside which encompasses several neighborhoods, including some of Chicago’s trendier areas such as Wicker Park, Ukrainian Village, Humboldt Park and Bucktown.
 Each of these neighborhoods has experienced its fair share of change over the years, making the greater West Town community a true mosaic of cultures, cuisines, real estate and residents.

 West Town properties and businesses include cultural landmarks such as opulent old churches established by earlier West Town residents along with hot and hip restaurants, boutiques, nightclubs, bars, and galleries.
 From railroad workers and some of Chicago’s wealthiest beer brewers to a more recent wave of bohemian trend-setters, West Town’s resident make-up has been a composite one starting with its origins.